epkanol/governing-commons-code-clones/README.md

 # governing-commons-code-clones
-Replication package for the EMSE paper "Governing the Commons: Code Ownership and Code Clones in Large Scale Software Development"
+Replication package for the paper "Governing the Commons: Code Ownership and Code Clones in Large Scale Software Development"

+## Structure of this repository

+* Root directory
+  Contains a Dockerfile that can be used to build a reproducible Docker image, including the full, anonymized, data set used in the paper, and the complete Renv file specifying the complete R environment.

+* `analysis/ownership`
+  Contains a number of RMarkdown files (named 01_xxx, 02_xxx, and so on), that deals with different aspects (EDA, modeling) of the analysis.
+  All figures in the paper are generated from the file `99_article_illustrations.html`

+* `analysis/.cache`
+  Contains precomputed R data objects (models, reloo results) that is used to calculate results, unless you want to redo the analysis (see below in the CACHE section).

+* `analysis/output`
+  Contains HTML and PDF files that were generated from the RMarkdown in the docker image.
+These files are not included in the docker image - to generate your own versions of them, you bind a directory inside the docker image to a directory on the machine where you run the docker image (see below).

 ## Steps to build and run docker image